sopra-fs23-group-05/Client/README.md

 npm install
 ```

-4. Once the dependencies are installed successfully, you can run the application locally using:
+Once the dependencies are installed successfully, you can run the application locally using:

 ```
 npm run dev
 ```

 Now you can open [http://localhost:3000](http://localhost:3000) to view the application in your browser.
 Make sure you have the [server](https://github.com/sopra-fs23-group-05/Server) running as well.

 Notice that the page will reload if you make any edits.
 You will also see any lint errors in the console (use Google Chrome).

-<span style="color:purple">### Deployment
+### Deployment
 To deploy the application, you need to build the project first.
 To do so, run the following command:

 ```